syvhaine/SWGProfessionCalculator/README.md

-# SWGProfessionCalculator
+# SWG Profession Calculator

-React based SWGEMU Profession Calculator
+This project is a replica of the original SWG Profession Calculator.